Corona Virus update

 Phone 423311 or 423611 for help with any of these tasks

 If you would like help with shopping, collecting prescriptions, walking the dog, visit the GP or to sit with a relative so that you as a carer, can have some time out, minor DIY or something else.

 Phone one of the numbers above and we will contact a volunteer, preferable one who lives near you to make arrangements wherever possible.

 We are not able to offer advice involving nursing or health concerns, benefits or legal/financial matters, but we can provide details or organisations that may be able to assist.

-We are unable to offer advice involving nursing or health concerns, benefits or legal and financial matters.
-However, we can provide details of organisations that may be able to assist.
-Apart from that, we can turn our hand to most reasonable requests for help!
+Although we can turn our hand to most requests for help there are some matters we cannot deal with, such as advice involving nursing or health concerns, benefits, or legal and financial matters.
+However, we can provide details of organisations that may be able to assist